By Skye Schooley, business.com Writer | Updated Jul 01, 2019

 Reputation and Customer Service

 At no point did we feel on the hook to buy the company's product.
-Instead, their sales representative answered our questions quickly and accurately via live chat.
-DreamHost had one of the best customer service experiences of any company we reviewed.
+Instead, the sales representative answered our questions quickly and accurately via chat support.
+DreamHost had one of the best customer service experiences of any web hosting provider we reviewed.

 While DreamHost says it provides a free domain name for the first year of service, this is only true in certain cases, like for annual shared hosting plans and annual DreamPress plans.
 If you downgrade from an annual plan to a monthly plan, you will be required to pay for their domain name.
 You are also required to use your free domain name within the first month of activation, or you must pay for it.
 If you are aware of the stipulations, this issue can be minimized.